 The ‘performative’ elements in the Media-TIC building are found in two of the four façades, which are made of the eco-efficient material ethylene tetrafluoroethylene (ETFE) cladding.

-ETFE cladding will also be used for the south-west-facing façade, which is also exposed to six hours of sunlight daily.
-A different application of ETFE will be used known as the 'lenticular' solution – where two layers of the plastic are inflated and filled with nitrogen.
+ETFE cladding was used for the south-west-facing façade, which is also exposed to six hours of sunlight daily.
+A different application of ETFE used is known as the ‘lenticular’ solution,where two layers of the plastic are inflated and filled with nitrogen.
 In this method, the air density of the particles creates a cloud-like solar filter.

-In all, the project will use 2,500m² of ETFE cladding, achieving energy savings of 20%.
+In all, the project used 2,500m² of ETFE cladding, achieving energy savings of 20%.

-The eight-level, 38m-high building will be separated into three sections of varying density, offering a total floor space of 23,104m² and occupancy capacity for 2,418 people.
+The eight-level, 38m-high building is separated into three sections of varying density, offering a total floor space of 23,104m² and occupancy capacity for 2,418 people.

-The ground floor, zero-density area will provide 36m by 44m of open space and will be home to the ICT Centre – a communications exhibition zone open to the public – the lobby, reception area, reception offices and a restaurant.
+The ground floor, zero-density area provide 36m by 44m of open space and is home to the ICT Centre – a communications exhibition zone open to the public – the lobby, reception area, reception offices and a restaurant.
 Access to this level is via the two sun-facing façades.